Harky911/balance-dashboard/README.md

 # Balances Dashboard

-This project is a dashboard to monitor Ethereum (ETH) and Fetch.ai (FET) balances across multiple accounts (keys).
+This project is a dashboard to monitor Ethereum (ETH) and Fetch.ai (FET) balances across multiple accounts.
 It was created in response to [Ocean Nodes](https://github.com/oceanprotocol/ocean-node) to help users easily monitor their balances while interacting with the nodes.

 The dashboard retrieves real-time data from the Ethereum blockchain and Fetch.ai using Infura and displays balances and their corresponding USD values.